sdenier/Geco/readme.txt

 - Documentation not updated.

 ----------
-Known bugs in 1.2
+Fixed bugs in 1.5
-- the LiveMap has been temporarily disabled.
+- Course detection may return the wrong course in Orient'Show format (this happened when similar courses would both mark the runner trace as OK, even with MPs > 0)

 ----------
 Install: unzip the archive file (should be done already if you can read this file).